-The U.S. IOOS Program cost estimates should be enumerated in government fiscal year dollars, with the base year being the year in which the initial estimate is completed.
+The U.S. IOOS Program cost estimates should be enumerated in government fiscal year dollars, with the base year being the year in which the initial estimate is completed, and the final estimate should be budget year phased to provide budget request totals and justification.